 Where I is the photocurrent; A is proportionality constant; P is the light intensity, and b is the empirical value.
-Figure 6b shows the relation between the photocurrent I (μ A) as a function of light intensity P (mW/cm2).
-By fitting the measured data (Experimental-solid dark line) with the power law, we obtain the intensity law, I =1.4P ^{0.34}, where I is the photocurrent and P is the light intensity.
+Figure 6(b) shows the relation between the photocurrent I (μ A) as a function of light intensity P (mW/cm2).
+By fitting the measured data (Experimental-solid dark line) with the power law, the intensity law, I =1.4P ^{0.34} was obtained, where I is the photocurrent and P is the light intensity.
 The none unity exponent (b=0.34) is a consequence of the complex process of (electron-hole) generation, trapping and recombination within the semiconductor [42].

-Fig.6 (a) I-V curves for the detector exposed to the light at various power densities (Black solid line represents: dark current); (b) Light intensity dependence of the photocurrent measured at 5 v bias voltage (black solid line).
+Figure 6. (a) I-V curves for the detector exposed to the light at various power densities (Black solid line represents: dark current); (b) Light intensity dependence of the photocurrent measured at 5 v bias voltage (black solid line).
 The red solid line is the fitting results.

-Figure 7 explains the time dependence photoresponse of this device measured under the fixed visible light intensity of 166mW/cm2 at various voltages (1-5volt).
-These curves are evaluated by manual ON/OFF cycles.Figure7a represent the photocurrent variation following the incident light switching between ON and OFF cycles.
-This indicating that the detectable response is acceptable for this device.
+Figure 7 explains the time dependence photoresponse of this device measured under the fixed visible light intensity of 166mW/cm2 at various voltages (1-5volts).
+These curves are evaluated by manual ON/OFF cycles.
+Figure 7(a) represent the photocurrent variation following the incident light switching between ON and OFF cycles.
+This indicates that the detectable response is acceptable for this device.
 Moreover, an excellent device performance was confirmed by their stability and reversibility at the measured ON/OFF cycles.
-Moreover, the curves in Fig.7b explain the time dependence photoresponse at the fixed bias voltage of 5 volts and variable visible light intensity ranging from 166mW/cm2 to 42mW/cm2.
-Fig. 7c shows clearly the time dependence photoresponse at fixed values of a bias voltage of 5 volts and power intensity of 166mW/cm2.
-Figure 7d shows ON/OFF for two cycles, where the rise and decay time are counted within the 40s and 50s respectively, which are compared with other workers results [43].
+Moreover, the curves in Figure 7(b) explained the time dependence photoresponse at the fixed bias voltage of 5 volts and variable visible light intensity ranging from 166mW/cm2 to 42mW/cm2.
+Figure 7(c) clearly shows the time dependence photoresponse at fixed values of a bias voltage of 5 volts and power intensity of 166mW/cm2.
+Figure 7(d) shows ON/OFF for two cycles, where the rise and decay time are counted within the 40s and 50s respectively, which are compared with results from other works [43].

-Fig.7 Time-dependent photocurrent response for CuO NWs; (a) at various voltages and fixed light intensity of 166mW/cm2; (b) at various light intensity and fixed bias voltage of 5 volts; (c and d) Multiple and double photocurrent response cycles at the light intensity of 166 mW/cm^2 and biased voltage of 5volt respectively.
+Figure 7.
+Time-dependent photocurrent response for CuO NWs; (a) at various voltages and fixed light intensity of 166mW/cm2; (b) at various light intensity and fixed bias voltage of 5 volts; (c and d) Multiple and double photocurrent response cycles at the light intensity of 166 mW/cm2 and biased voltage of 5 volt respectively.

-4.3 Photodetector evaluation
+4.3 Photodetector Evaluation

-There are two important parameters which are spectral responsivity (R{λ}) and quantum efficiency (η) for the photodetector can determine the sensitivity for optoelectronic applications.
+There are two important parameters that need to be taken into consideration in order to enable the photodetector to determine the sensitivity for optoelectronic applications which are spectral responsivity (R{λ}) and quantum efficiency (η).
 They are described in Eq.
 3 and Eq.
 4 [44]:

-$R{\lambda} = \Delta I / PA$ (3)
+$$R{\lambda} = \Delta I / PA \tag{3}$$

-$\eta = hcR{\lambda}/e\lambda(4)$
+$$\eta = hcR{\lambda}/e\lambda$$

-Where $\Delta I (\Delta I = I{photo} - I{dark})$ is the photocurrent and the dark current difference, P is the light power intensity irradiated on the CuO NWs, A is the effective area of the irradiated sample, h is the photocurrent, c is the velocity of light, h is the Planck's constant, e is the electronic charge, and λ is the exciting wavelength.
+Where ΔI ($\Delta I = I{photo} - I{dark}$) is the photocurrent and the dark current difference, P is the light power intensity irradiated on the CuO NWs, A is the effective area of the irradiated sample, h is the photocurrent, c is the velocity of light, h is the Planck's constant, e is the electronic charge, and λ is the exciting wavelength.